alexandre-fundcraft/fc-selector/example/GETTING_STARTED.md

 ## 🎉 Done!

 You now have a complete system running with:
-- ✅ ODataQueryBuilder for fluent query construction
+- ✅ QueryBuilder for fluent query construction
 - ✅ OData queries ($select, $filter, $expand, $orderby, $top, $skip)
 - ✅ DTOs with type safety
 - ✅ No ORM/QuerySet exposure (hexagonal architecture)